ArbiKuka/itinventory-front/README.md

 2. Install dependencies:<br>
    npm install

-3. Run the development server: ng serve
+3. Run the development server: <br>
+   ng serve

 The frontend application should now be running on http://localhost:4200